-Rich and Full-Bodied Elk Burgundy – Beef bourguignon, also referred to as beef Burgundy, is a standard in French cuisine.
-It’s a hardy dish, traditionally made with cuts of beef braised in dry red wine, beef broth and garlic and then complemented with pearl onions, mushrooms and bacon.
-Julia Child described it as “one of the most delicious dishes concocted by man.”
-I’d have to agree.
+Beef bourguignon—also known as beef Burgundy—is a timeless staple of French cuisine.
+Traditionally made with beef slowly braised in dry red wine, beef broth, and garlic, then finished with pearl onions, mushrooms, and bacon, it’s the definition of hearty comfort food.
+Julia Child famously described it as “one of the most delicious dishes concocted by man,” and it’s hard to disagree.

 Rich and Full-Bodied Elk Burgundy